angelovangel/nextflow-fastp-shiny/README.md

 nextflow pull angelovangel/nextflow-fastp
 ```

-This will install the nextflow-fastp pipeline under $HOME/.nextflow/assets/angelovangel/nextflow-fastp/
+This will install the nextflow-fastp pipeline under `$HOME/.nextflow/assets/angelovangel/nextflow-fastp/`
-In case you have problems using `nextflow pull`
+In case you have problems using `nextflow pull` due to proxy issues (I have), you can use `git clone` or other methods to install the pipeline so that it is method to

 - install the Shiny app: